 “That again?
 Do you play it in your sleep?”

-“You’re a fair player, young master.
-I would not disparage it out of hand.
+“You could be a fair player, young master.
+I would not disparage it out of hand, in spite of your losses.
 It teaches much about…”

 “Boredom?
 Obscure rules?
 Treachery and deception?”

 “I was going to say, ‘warfare’.”
 Chrysander’s smile was that of a teacher speaking to an obstinate student.
 “Your aggressive playstyle would be suited for some opponents, but you must learn to anticipate beyond the next move.”

 “I deal with what’s in front of me.”

 “Such honesty seems a uniquely Northern trait,” the Prince observed.